 That kind of information will give you a lot of insight into why your users behave in certain ways.

 Finally, let's cover the steps to take after your A/B test.

 12. Focus on your goal metric.

-You might see a high clickthrough rate and poor conversion rates, in which case you might end up choosing the variation that had a lower clickthrough rate in the end.
+You might see a high click-through rate and poor conversions, in which case you might choose the variation that had a lower click-through rate in the end.

 13. Measure the significance of your results using our A/B testing calculator.

 For each variation you tested, you'll be prompted to input the total number of tries, like emails sent or impressions seen.
-Then, enter the number of goals it completed -- generally you'll look at clicks, but this could also be other types of conversions.
+Then, enter the number of goals it completed — generally, you'll look at clicks, but this could also be other types of conversions.

 14. Take action based on your results.